ZeckCode/CESI-Portal/README.md

   # CESI-Portal
 FOR SCHOOL PROJ

-For proper this all cesi related will posted here!! name properly according to their content and functions
+For proper, All cesi related will posted here!!

+name properly according to their content and functions